Skip to content

 The three women of the Boston Women’s Memorial are Abigail Adams, Phillis Wheatley, and Lucy Stone.
 I posted on Lucy Stone here.
 Today I wanted to learn more about Phillis Wheatley.

 Phillis Wheatley was the first African-American woman to publish a book of poetry.
 Educated by the people who enslaved her, Phillis mastered Greek and Latin.
-She became well known for her poetry and became the poster child for the early abolitionist movement.
+She became well-known for her poetry and became the poster child for the early abolitionist movement.
 Her collection, Poems on Various Subjects, Religious and Moral, was published on September 1, 1773, with the help of the Countess of Huntingdon in England.

 She was granted her freedom when she returned and married John Peters in 1778, also a free African American.
 They lived in Boston and had three children, all of whom died in infancy.
-No one would publisher her second book of poetry and they struggled with poverty.
+No one would publish her second book of poetry and they struggled with poverty.
 Ultimately, Phillis was forced to work as a maid in a boarding house, living in squalid conditions.
 She died in Boston on December 5, 1784, at thirty-one years old.
 The poems for her second book of poetry have never been recovered.

 An original copy of her book is on display at Old South Meeting Church in Boston.
 It’s a reminder to me that Boston is full of living history.